conda-forge/r-dofuture-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Provides a '%dopar%' adaptor such that any type of futures can be used as backends for the 'foreach' framework.
+Summary: Provides a '%dopar%' adapter such that any type of futures can be used as backends for the 'foreach' framework.